 A Brief Look at Pulp in the Context of Oral Health

 Though teeth have strong external surfaces, there is a soft space within their interior.
 This is known as the pulp.
-The pulp is just above the gumline.
+The pulp is just above the gum line.
 It has the blood vessels and nerves that provide nutrients and other assistance to the teeth.
 We remove infected pulp during a pulpotomy.
 Such infection occurs when nasty microorganisms spread throughout the mouth.

 Details About the Pulpotomy Procedure

 The pulpotomy is a fairly basic procedure.
-Do not think of it as a root canal.
+Do not think of it like a root canal.
 We perform the pulpotomy procedure on those who need a root canal but will not have one for several weeks or at all.
 The pulpotomy decreases swelling, gets rid of infected pulp and even serves as a form of therapy for primary teeth with far-reaching cavities.
 These far-reaching cavities can impact the pulp atop the roots of teeth without proper treatment.

 The actual procedure involves an opening of the tooth pulp cell.
 Decay is eliminated as necessary and the tooth is sealed up.
 The tooth crown is added to the tooth to prevent additional decay.
 The crown also guards the tooth to boot.
 This is a fairly fast, straightforward and affordable procedure.